Bus, Train and Commercial Vehicle Accidents

 - Children Injuries

-Bus and other commercial vehicle crashes are a hazard to passengers as well as to pedestrians and others in smaller vehicles.
+The bus accident attorneys in Atlanta at Scholle Law know that commercial vehicle crashes are a hazard to passengers as well as to pedestrians and others in smaller vehicles.
 Buses and many other commercial vehicles are large and heavy, so that just as in truck accidents extra weight means extra force and greater damage on impact - which can result in death or very serious injury.

 Bus accidents and other accidents involving commercial vehicles pose special legal challenges, because they involve businesses or governmental with greater accident resources and experience than the average commuter.
 Bus companies, transit agencies or other controlling organizations can get a head start investigating and dealing with the accident, while victims and their families are still recovering.